SafeFn

 const { execute, result, isPending } = useServerAction(createTodoAction);

 However, the magic of the integration of NeverThrow really comes out if your other functions are also returning a Result or ResultAsync.
 Instead of passing a regular function via handler() you can also use safeHandler().
 This builds on Neverthrow's safeTry() and takes in a generator function.
-This generator function receives the same args as handler(), but it allows you to yield * other results using .safeUnwrap().
+This generator function receives the same args as handler(), but it allows you to yield * other results (note that in Neverthrow versions before 8.0.0 you need to use .safeUnwrap()).
 This is meant to emulate Rust's ? operator and allows a very ergonomic way to write "return early if this fails, otherwise continue" logic.

 This function has the same return type as the handler() example above.